AmitVaranasi/openshift-aug-2022/Day2/README.md

 - Azure takes care of security aspects of your RedHat Openshift
 - Azure decides which version of Openshift will be deployed, patching the OS are taken care by Azure

+## Orchestration Cluster
+- it has many Servers with Operating System installed on those Servers
+- the Servers are normally referred as Nodes
+- Node are of two type
+  1. Master Node
+  2. Worker Node
+- Node can be a Physical Server or Virtual Machine or Cloud based ec2 instance
+- Node whether it is of type Master or Worker has Container Runtime and Container Engine installed

 ## Google Kubernetes
 - opensource Orchestration Platform
 - supports